lucatume/di52/README.md

 $three = $container->make('ClassThree');
 ```

-## Quick and dirty introduction to dependency injection and dependency injection containers
+## Quick and dirty introduction to dependency injection and DI containers

 ### What is dependency injection?